futianfan/clinical-trial-outcome-prediction/src/README.md

 </details>

-    - GRAM model to model hierarchy of icd-10 code.
+    - GRAM to model hierarchy of icd-10 code.
 <details>
   <summary><font color=red>Click here for the code!</font></summary>